MeerKatDev/Udacity-CppND-Capstone-MonteCarlo/README.md

 ### Loops, Functions, I/O
  - The project demonstrates an understanding of C++ functions and control structures.
- - The project reads data from a file and process the data, or the program writes data to a file.
+ - The project reads data from a file and process the data, or the program writes data to a file (main.cpp + Parser).
- - The project accepts user input and processes the input.
+ - The project accepts user input and processes the input (main.cpp + Parser).

 ### Object Oriented Programming
  - The project uses Object Oriented Programming techniques (All classes).